forceedge01/behat-fail-aid/README.md

 -------------

 Time and time again we've all seen how difficult and stressful it can become to fix behat tests.
-This package is their to help gather all possible information around failures and print them as you see a failure taking out the need to do basic investigations.
+This package is their to help gather all possible information around failures and print them as you see a failure taking out the need to do basic investigations with minimal setup.

 Installation:
 -------------